Raising of Chicago

 During the 1850s and 1860s, engineers carried out a piecemeal raising of the grade of central Chicago to lift the city out of its low-lying swampy ground.
-Buildings and sidewalks were physically raised on jackscrews.
-The work was funded by private property owners and public funds.
+Buildings and sidewalks were raised on jackscrews.
+The work was funded by both private property owners and public funds.

 Overview

 Advertisement in the Chicago Daily Tribune, 1858.

-During the 19th century, the elevation of the Chicago area was little higher than the shoreline of Lake Michigan.
+During the 19th century, the elevation of the Chicago area was only a little higher than the shoreline of Lake Michigan.
 For two decades following the city's incorporation, drainage from the city surface was inadequate, resulting in large bodies of standing and pathogenic water.
-These conditions caused numerous epidemics, including typhoid fever and dysentery, which blighted Chicago six years in a row culminating in the 1854 outbreak of cholera that killed six percent of the city’s population.
+These conditions caused numerous epidemics, including typhoid fever and dysentery, which blighted Chicago six years in a row, culminating in the 1854 outbreak of cholera that killed six percent of the city’s population.

-The crisis forced the city's engineers and aldermen to take the drainage problem seriously and after many heated discussions—and following at least one false start—a solution eventually materialized.
+The crisis forced the city's engineers and aldermen to take the drainage problem seriously, and after many heated discussions—and following at least one false start—a solution eventually materialized.
 In 1856, engineer Ellis S. Chesbrough drafted a plan for the installation of a citywide sewerage system and submitted it to the Common Council, which adopted the plan.
 Workers then laid drains, covered and refinished roads and sidewalks with several feet of soil, and raised most buildings on screwjacks to the new grade.

-Many of the city's old wooden buildings were considered not worth raising, so instead the owners of these wooden buildings had them either demolished or else placed on rollers and moved to the outskirts of Chicago.
+Many of the city's old wooden buildings were not considered worth raising, so instead the owners of these buildings had them either demolished or else placed on rollers and moved to the outskirts of the city.
 Business activities in such buildings continued, as they were being moved.

 Raisings of buildings

 Earliest raising of a brick building

-In January 1858, the first masonry building in Chicago to be thus raised—a four-story, 70 ft, 750-ton (680 metric tons) brick structure situated at the north-east corner of Randolph Street and Dearborn Street—was lifted on two hundred jackscrews to its new grade, which was 6 ft 2 in higher than the old one, “without the slightest injury to the building.”
-It was the first of more than fifty comparably large masonry buildings to be raised that year.
+In January 1858, the first masonry building in Chicago to be thus raised—a four-story, 70 ft, 750-ton (680 metric tons) brick structure situated at the northeast corner of Randolph Street and Dearborn Street—was lifted on two hundred jackscrews to its new grade, which was 6 ft 2 in higher than the old one, “without the slightest injury to the building.”
+It was the first of more than 50 comparably large masonry buildings to be raised that year.
 The contractor was an engineer from Boston, James Brown, who went on to partner with Chicago engineer James Hollingsworth; Brown and Hollingsworth became the first and, it seems, the busiest building raising partnership in the city.
-By the year-end, they were lifting brick buildings more than 100 ft long, and the following spring they took the contract to raise a brick block of more than twice that length.
+By the year's end, they were lifting brick buildings more than 100 ft long, and the following spring they took the contract to raise a brick block of more than twice that length.